Free shipping in the Netherlands & Belgium from €75*

 Witte asperge kweken

-They are the pride of the Low Countries.
-They can be prepared in many ways.
-And once you get the taste for them, you look forward to them again every year.
-I personally prefer to eat them in a clarified butter sauce with hard-boiled egg, fresh parsley and fresh North Sea shrimp.
-A glass of fresh, tight, aromatic wine (Sauvignon Blanc, Torrontes, dry Muscat, ...) and my day, what am I saying my week, can't be spoiled.
-I love asparagus, I have a vegetable garden but I buy my asparagus in the store ...
-High time to do something about that and grow my own asparagus .
+They're the pride of the Low Countries.
+They can be prepared in countless ways.
+And once you've acquired a taste for them, you'll look forward to them every year.
+Personally, I prefer them in a clarified butter sauce with hard-boiled egg, fresh parsley, and fresh North Sea shrimp.
+A glass of fresh, crisp, aromatic wine (Sauvignon Blanc, Torrontes, dry Muscat, etc.) and my day—or rather, my week—couldn't be better.
+I love asparagus; I have a vegetable garden, but I buy mine at the store...
+High time to do something about that and grow my own.

 Growing Asparagus - My Favorite Recipe